aaronjsutton/big-ideas-final/README.md

 analysis pertaining to the "bestness" of a neighborhood.
 Work on files individually, then at the end we can compile the data into one final "presentation" notebook.

+### Git Workflow
+Since we are all collaborators working on individual files, we should not have to worry about merge issues.
+Best practice though, is to work on our own branches, make commits, then PR into master.
+No need for forks, and we can all merge our own PRs.
+Only thing to **never** do is force push... i.e. `git push -f`.

 **Presentation date: April 15-16**